-The purpose of Friends of the York County Library shall be to maintain an association of persons interested in libraries; to focus public attention on the York County Library; to stimulate the use of the libraryís resources and services; to receive and encourage gifts, endowments and bequests to the York County Library; to support and cooperate with the library in developing library services and facilities for the community; to raise money for approved library projects; to lend legislative support where needed; and to support the freedom to read as expressed in the American Library Association Bill of Rights.
+The purpose of Friends of the York County Library shall be to maintain an association of persons interested in libraries; to focus public attention on the York County Library; to stimulate the use of the library’s resources and services; to receive and encourage gifts, endowments and bequests to the York County Library; to support and cooperate with the library in developing library services and facilities for the community; to raise money for approved library projects; to lend legislative support where needed; and to support the freedom to read as expressed in the American Library Association Bill of Rights.

 Through membership dues, book sales and special fundraising activities, the Friends of the Library provides funding for non-budgeted library projects, programs and other needs.
 In recent years, the Friends provided funding for:

-- Bucks for Books campaign to raise funds for books and other library materials
+- Bucks for Books campaign, to add new books to library shelves

-- Programs and special items not included in the regular library budget
+- Financial and volunteer assistance for items and services not included in the library budget

 - Advance notice of book sales and special events